 In this class, we will look at different ways we can see Mathematics in Art.
-We will learn about geometric concepts and notice patterns, angles, and lines of perspective in art work already created and work to create our own art inspired by Mathematics.
-We will learn about different math concepts and explore a different artist each week and we will use various art materials and create a new project for each class.
+We will learn about geometric concepts and notice patterns, angles, and lines of perspective in art work already created as well as create our own art inspired by Mathematics.
+We will explore a number of math concepts and examine a different artist each week.
+Students will use a variety of art materials and create a new project for each class.

 Ann Bernard is a Grade 5 classroom teacher inspired to support positive learning environments for all students.
 She has a Bachelor’s Degree from Wheelock College, now part of Boston University, in Boston, MA.
-She has taught in both Boston and Minnesota, in various classroom settings, including co-teaching a special education inclusion classroom as well as co teaching with an English Language Learning Teacher.
-Ann has also been a Math and Engineering Specialist at her district’s STEM Elementary Magnet school.
-She was a District Elementary Math Coach for six years.
-Lastly, for over 10 years, she has been a Co-Planner and Lead Teacher for Nature’s Engineers, her district’s summer camp program for GT/YS students.
+She has taught in both Boston and Minnesota in various classroom settings, including co-teaching in a special education inclusion classroom and co-teaching with an English Language Learning Teacher.
+Ms. Bernard has also been a Math and Engineering Specialist at her district’s STEM Elementary Magnet school and was a District Elementary Math Coach for six years.
+Lastly, she has been a Co-Planner and Lead Teacher for Nature’s Engineers, her district’s summer camp program for GT/YS students, for over 10 years.